mhz-777/FCC-Survey-Form/README.md

 # FCC-Survey-Form

+Goal:

-The purpose of this project is to create a functional survey form similar to this:  https://survey-form.freecodecamp.rocks
+* The purpose of this project is to create a functional survey form similar to this:  https://survey-form.freecodecamp.rocks

 Demo:

 Skills Used:
-HTML5
+* HTML5
-CSS
+* CSS

 Project Specifications: